amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

 As provided, several of these methods are incomplete (and have **// TODO** comments explaining what needs to be done).
 You are to fill in the missing code (mostly a few simple assignments and loops) to complete all of the methods so that they work correctly.

+## Signing up for slack

+We're going to use slack for this class for asking questions outside of class, etc.  If you haven't used it before, it's a fairly standard posting platform that with a number of extra features that we won't heavily utilize for this class, but that you're welcome to play with.

+### Signing up for slack

+If you haven't used slack at Pomona before follow the instructoins at https://pomona.app.box.com/v/SlackDocuments/file/702470770217 to create a new account and add yourself to the student workspace.

+### Message me on slack so I can add you to the CS62 channel

+Once you've been approved as a student, message me on slack by typing @David Kauchak followed by some message.
+I'll then add you to the CS62 channel for this course.
+Note that it can take ITS a little while to approve your addition to the student workspace, so feel free to move on to the rest of the lab while you wait.

 ## Installing Java and Eclipse